What is a guarantor for rent?

 Guarantors should fully understand their rights and responsibilities before signing an agreement.
 This includes:

-- Receiving copies of the guarantor and tenancy agreements in advance
+• Receiving copies of the guarantor and occupational contracts in advance

 When Landlords Can Claim Against a Guarantor

-If tenants named in the agreement fall into arrears or cause property damage, the landlord can legally pursue the guarantor for compensation.
+If contract-holders named in the agreement fall into arrears or cause property damage, the landlord can legally pursue the guarantor for compensation.

 This may involve formally requesting payment from the guarantor.
 If the guarantor refuses or cannot pay, the landlord can apply for a County Court Judgment (CCJ) against both parties to recover losses.